dagster-io/dagster/docs/docs-beta/docs/dagster-plus/getting-started.md

 ### Launching runs

 Your definitions might include [automations](/guides/automation) that launch runs or materialize assets.
-Or your developers might launch runs directly via the web UI.
+Or your developers might launch runs directly with the web UI.

 When a run needs to be launched, we enqueue instructions for your agents to launch a new run.